Depression & Bipolar Mood Disorders in Portland

 What if my schedule is too full for depression treatment?

-Just as you would make time for a doctor’s visit if you had a medical ailment, it’s vital to prioritize your mental health.
-If your schedule is full, you are welcome to come for an in-person visit for the first session and then have virtual sessions from that point on if that’s easier for you.
+Just as you would make time for a doctor's visit if you had a medical ailment, it's vital to prioritize your mental health.
+Whether you're commuting from the Alphabet District, navigating hectic schedules at Good Samaritan Hospital, or managing the demands of work and home life, you are welcome to come for an in-person visit for the first session and then have virtual sessions from that point on if that's easier for you.

 I always recommend attending one to two sessions a week for the first several months, and then as time goes on and your symptoms improve, you can meet with me once every couple of weeks or once a month.